watsoncui/cui-lab.github.io/README.md

 Good question.
 Yes, GitHub is different from Git.
 To simply explain the difference, [Git](http://en.wikipedia.org/wiki/Git_%28software%29) is a command-lineversion control tool that can work on a local computer without the use of the internet.
 Git is the software system that GitHub works on.
 [GitHub](http://en.wikipedia.org/wiki/GitHub) hosts online Git repositories and provides a web-based GUI so that multiple users can easily collaborate on repositories.

+Please try the following tutorials to get more familiar with both Git and GitHub.
+Many GitHub tutorials give much more detail than is necessary, so I thought that we could distill the GitHub tasks, which are most important to our lab, into these few tutorials.

 ### GitHub "Hello, world!"
 Tutorial

 Let's use the GitHub GUI to start a simple repository.
-Many GitHub tutorials give much more detail than is necessary, so I thought that we could distill the GitHub tasks, most important to our lab, into these few tutorials.

 1. Create a GitHub user account at [github.com](https://github.com/).
 2. Once logged in, click the "+" (plus) sign in the top right-hand corner, and select "New repository".